 MED0001151603 – This website contains imagery which is only suitable for audiences 18+.
-All surgery contains risks, Read more here
+All surgery contains risks, Read More Here

 Belt Lipectomy Surgery Sydney

-Belt Lipectomy Sydney: 360 Excess Skin Removal Surgery
+Belt Lipectomy Sydney: 360 Excess Skin Removal Surgery.

-A belt lipectomy, also known as 360 belt abdominoplasty or circumferential abdominoplasty, is a body contouring surgery that can remove a large amount of skin and fat deposits from the abdomen after major weight loss.
+A Belt Lipectomy, also known as 360 Belt Abdominoplasty or Circumferential Abdominoplasty, is a body contouring surgery that can remove a large amount of skin and fat deposits from the abdomen after major weight loss.

-Losing a lot of weight can leave you with a lot of excess skin.
+Losing a lot of weight can leave you with excess skin.
 In some cases, the loose belly skin may also hang down and lead to both health and aesthetic concerns – an abdominal apron on the front, sides and rear.
+In addition to patient concerns about the appearance of the excess tissue, overhanging skin and fat can cause skin irritation, rashes, chafing, poor hygiene, physical discomfort, and back pain.

-While a tummy tuck or abdominoplasty can fix only the front of the abdomen, the 360 belt abdominoplasty also removes excess skin and fat from around the hips and back.
+While a Tummy Tuck or Abdominoplasty can fix only the front of the abdomen, the 360 Belt Abdominoplasty also removes excess skin and fat from around the hips and back.

 What Is a Belt Lipectomy?

-There are many reasons why a person may gain a significant amount of weight.
+There are many reasons a person may gain a significant amount of weight.
 It could be pregnancy, lack of exercise, unhealthy eating habits, or simply genetics.
 When you gain weight, your skin stretches to make room for the extra fat and consequently loses some of its elasticity (tensile strength).

 You can lose a lot of weight after gastric bypass surgery, sleeve gastrectomy, gastric banding, or childbirth.
 In many people, however, the skin does not completely retract after massive weight loss.
 This can result in areas of excess skin and fat around the belly, hips, and lower back.
-Getting a belt lipectomy can help you get rid of excess skin.
+Getting a Belt Lipectomy can help you get rid of excess skin.

 How Is a Belt Lipectomy Different from an Abdominoplasty?

-A belt lipectomy is different from an abdominoplasty since:
+A Belt Lipectomy is different from an Abdominoplasty since:

-• A circumferential abdominoplasty may not reposition the navel as the traditional abdominoplasty does
+• A Circumferential Abdominoplasty may not reposition the navel as the Traditional Abdominoplasty does

-• A belt lipectomy can lift the buttocks and outer hips, unlike an abdominoplasty
+• A Belt Lipectomy can lift the buttocks and outer hips, unlike an Abdominoplasty

-A 360 belt lipectomy may be a more desirable surgical option for you than an abdominoplasty if you have excess skin and fat on your belly, hips, and back.
-If you just have a small amount of excess tissue in the front lower abdomen, then a mini abdominoplasty or traditional full abdominoplasty might be better options for you than a 360 belt lipectomy.
+A 360 Belt Lipectomy may be a more desirable surgical option for you than an Abdominoplasty if you have excess skin and fat on your belly, hips, and back.
+If you just have a small amount of excess tissue in the front lower abdomen, then a Mini Abdominoplasty Or Traditional Full Abdominoplasty might be better options for you than a 360 Belt Lipectomy.

 Why Patients Might Consider Belt Lipectomy Surgery

-Depending on your motives for seeking surgery, and your individualised surgical plan, a belt lipectomy surgery may be undertaken for a number of different reasons, including:
+Depending on your motives for seeking surgery and your individualised surgical plan, a Belt Lipectomy Surgery may be undertaken for a number of different reasons, including:

 • Addressing aesthetic concerns about excess skin